MarceloDamian/collaboration-workflow-activity/instructions.md

 ## Instructions for This Exercise

-1. Create a repository on the local machine using the `create_demo_repo.sh`
+__Note__: Prior to starting, you should have installed a visual Git application on your machine so that you can see a visual graph of the commits in the repository as you work.
+The README in this repository explains how to do this.

-script:
+1. Create a repository on the local machine using the `create_demo_repo.sh` script.
+On the command line, enter:

     ```bash
       create_demo_repo.sh  <repo_name>
     ```

-    This creates a repository in the current working directory with whatever name you choose as its only argument,  with a forked history and two branches, one named `master` and one named  `feature1`.
+    This creates a repository in the current working directory with whatever name you choose as its only argument,  with a branched history containing two branches, one named `master` and one named  `feature1`.
-For the rest of these instructions, we will assume that the name of the repository that you created is `demo`.
+__For the rest of these instructions, we will assume that the name of the repository that you created is `demo`__.

 2. If it is not open, start up your browser, open GitHub, navigate to the class organization, and create an empty repository